bycza-zagroda/track-expenses-app-documentation/githubwork/GITHUB_WORK.md

 ---

-After creating a pull request, link it to the issue in the Development section.
+After creating a draft pull request, link it to the issue in the Development section.

 ![select a issue for a pull request](images/img017_development_issue.png)